Ben McNulty: Wellington deputy mayoralty

 Newly-elected mayor Andrew Little appointed McNulty to the position of deputy mayor for 18 months at the start of the 2025–2028 term.
 Little told the New Zealand Herald that McNulty indicated he did not want more than 18 months".
 McNulty told reporters that he was "grateful' for Little's trust in him, and that he thought "public trust must be restored, rates need to be bought under control, and [that] Wellington needs to grow out of its current malaise".

 McNulty and Little will receive their respective chains of office at the official inauguration ceremony on 30 October.
 The ceremony and inaugural council meeting will be held at Pipitea Marae.

+On 5 February 2026, McNulty was censured and forced to apologise after calling a member of the public a 'nonce'.
+The exchange, which took place on X, led to a code of conduct complaint that was later upheld.
+Mayor Little said of McNulty's behaviour that it was a "failure to remember the respect and dignity of the elected member’s office when dealing with the public".
+McNulty claimed to not know the exact connotations of the term, saying he took the phrase to be similar in meaning to calling someone a 'dick'.